home - Electricity

 Venetian plaster will certainly be relevant in any era, because it is a natural material that has depth and warmth that nourish the soul.

 The type of texture you choose will have a decisive effect on the finish of the wall.
-Sandy textures can be used to simulate the look of granite or natural stone, while finer textures will give you the look of old plaster, marble, or even suede.
-The method used to apply textured paint also affects the appearance of the finish.
-Using the color and how it is applied to the wall will be the final step in creating the illusion of antique or artificially aged plaster.
+Sandy textures can be used to mimic the look of granite or natural stone, while finer textures can give you the look of old plaster, marble, or even suede.
+The method used to apply the textured paint also affects the appearance of the finish.
+Using color and how it is applied to the wall will be the final step in creating the illusion of antique or artificially aged plaster.

-Creating a custom wall in your bedroom is a simple yet highly effective way to transform a room.
+Create a special wall in your bedroom - it's simple but very effective method transforming the room.
 If you have a fireplace, play it with plaster, with which it will always look great, as it itself is the central focal point in the room, more often than not.

 • Advantages and disadvantages, classification, application possibilities in various rooms.